joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-06-26-knockoff-polygons.md

 pointsMap[NN_] := (
     points = {alph[[2 # - 1]], alph[[2 #]]} & /@ Range[NN];
-  	perms = Permutations[points[[2 ;; -1]]];
+    (*Add the first point at the end, to cut down on redundancy prior to deduping*) perms = Permutations[points[[2 ;; -1]]];
   	perms = Join[{points[[1]]}, #] & /@ perms;
   	setsOfLines =